 - It promotes vitality and strength.

-- It nourishes body and removes toxins from body.
+- It nourishes body and removes toxins from the body.

 - It balances Vata/wind and Kapha/phlegm inside the body and cures diseases related to them.

 - It has anti-inflammatory/ reduces swelling, anti-fungal and wound healing properties.